-- Reduce the heat to medium-low, and cook uncovered, without stirring until the mixtures reaches 246 degrees F.
+- Reduce the heat to medium-low, and cook uncovered, stirring occasionally until the mixtures reaches 246 degrees F.

-- When mixture reaches 246 degrees, remove it from the heat and stir in the espresso mixture and the vanilla until well combined..
+- When mixture reaches 246 degrees, remove it from the heat and stir in the espresso powder mixture until smooth and well combined.

 - Pour into prepared pan.